-20.18.2 Registering VME Addresses
+20.20.3 Registering VME Addresses

-20.18.2.1 Definitions of Address Types
+20.20.3.1 Definitions of Address Types

 '''

 typedef enum {

-atVMEA16,

-atVMEA24,

-atVMEA32,
+atVMEA16, atVMEA24, atVMEA32,

+atISA,

-atLast / atLast must be the last enum in this list /
+atLast / atLast is the last enum in this list /

 } epicsAddressType;

-char epicsAddressTypeName[]

-= {
+char epicsAddressTypeName[] = {

-"VME A16",

-"VME A24",
+"VME A16", "VME A24", "VME A32",

-"VME A32"
+"ISA"

 };

-int EPICStovxWorksAddrType[]

-VME_AM_SUP_SHORT_IO,

-VME_AM_STD_SUP_DATA,

-VME_AM_EXT_SUP_DATA

-};

 '''

-20.18.2.2 Register Address
+20.20.3.2 Register Address

 '''

 long devRegisterAddress(

 const char pOwnerName,

 epicsAddressType addrType,

-void baseAddress,

-unsigned size,
+size_t logicalBaseAddress,

+size_t size, / bytes /

-void pLocalAddress);
+volatile void pLocalAddress);

 '''

 This routine is called to register a VME address.
-This routine keeps a list of all VME addresses requested and returns an error message if an attempt is made to register any addresses that are already being used. plocalAddress is set equal to the address as seen by the caller.
+The routine keeps a list of all VME address ranges requested and returns an error message if an attempt is made to register any addresses that overlap a range that is already being used. pLocalAddress is set equal to the address as seen by the caller.